Unboxed-Software/solana-course/content/interest-bearing-token.md

 - `initializeKeypair`: This function creates the keypair for the `payer` and also airdrops 1 testnet SOL to it
 - `makeKeypairs`: This function creates keypairs without airdropping any SOL

-Additionally we have some initial accounts:
+Additionally, we have some initial accounts:
   - `payer`: Used to pay for and be the authority for everything
   - `mintKeypair`: Our mint that will have the `interest bearing token` extension
   - `wrongPayer`: The account we will use to attempt to update interest